-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 The ROIC is something that needs to be explored in depth and put in proper context.

 When it comes to looking at the ROE and ROIC, it's important to look over a 5-10 period to see the true average of these measures.
 Don't merely rank the companies by the previous year ROE/ROIC.
 Moreover, the length of the CEO's tenure should be taken into account.
-The five year average ROIC might not make much sense if the company went through three different CEOs during that time frame.
+The five-year average ROIC might not make much sense if the company went through three different CEOs during that time frame.
 A more appropriate way of doing it might be to give each CEO tenure its own average ROE and ROIC.

 There are many factors that need to be taken into account when studying ROIC.
 First is to note the management team's style and track record.
-The bigger a publicly traded company becomes, the more capital allocation becomes a vital part of the CEO's job.
+The bigger a publicly-traded company becomes, the more capital allocation becomes a vital part of the CEO's job.
 You need to study the management team to know what to expect in the future.
 Have past acquisitions panned out?
 Has organic growth been a key driver?
 Does the CEO come from a sales and operational background with little capital allocation experience?

 It's important to note that a high ROIC doesn't necessarily equate to brilliant capital allocation.
-A company can have great ROIC, but could be doing a poor job of allocating capital.
+A company can have great ROIC but could be doing a poor job of allocating capital.
 They could be buying back shares at overvalued prices, paying too high a percentage of earnings towards dividends, or paying down debt too slowly in spite of high returns.
 So in addition to each CEO tenure having its own average ROE/ROIC, you should create a capital allocation scorecard as well.

 If a small company pays no dividend, doesn't engage in buybacks, and has little to no debt, then it simplifies the capital allocation picture and lets you know that organic growth and/or acquisitions are the driver behind overall growth at this point.
 If you then uncover that acquisitions have been minimal or non existent, then organic growth has been the key driver.
 Analyzing the effectiveness of the company's pure ability to grow is basically a different sport than analyzing the capital allocation ability of the CEO of a large, mature and diversified company.